tonybutzer/et/docs/source/80scrum.md

 **Another Productive Week for team veg_et_2020**

-1. Olena, Steffi and Gabe corrected math errors in the cloud code and the model output is a direct macth to the windows/ARC model.
+1. Olena, Steffi and Gabe corrected math errors in the cloud code and the model output is a direct match to the windows/ARC model.
 This is fantastic!

 2. We have the next iteration of data inputs pushed to the cloud.